polarhive/UE23CS/src/UE23CS252A/U3_Trees_and_Graphs.md

 # Splay Tree

 A **Splay Tree** is a self-adjusting binary search tree that performs splaying operations on nodes to maintain a roughly balanced structure.
-Whenever a node is accessed (searched, inserted, or deleted), it is brought to the root through a series of rotations known as *splaying.* This ensures that recently accessed elements are quicker to reach, making splay trees particularly useful for applications with non-uniform access patterns.
+Whenever a node is accessed (searched, inserted, or deleted), it is brought to the ==root== through a series of rotations known as ***splaying**.* This ensures that recently accessed elements are quicker to reach, making splay trees particularly useful for applications with non-uniform access patterns.

 ## Properties of a Splay Tree